-(bb) Earnings / (loss) per share
+(ee) (Loss) / Income per share

-Basic earnings / (loss) per ordinary share is computed by dividing net income / (loss) attributable to ordinary shareholders by weighted average number of ordinary shares outstanding during the period.
+Basic (loss) / income per ordinary share is computed by dividing net (loss) / income attributable to ordinary shareholders by weighted average number of ordinary shares outstanding during the period.

-Diluted earnings per ordinary share reflects the potential dilution that could occur if securities were exercised or converted into ordinary shares and is calculated by dividing net income attributable to ordinary shareholders by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the year.
+Diluted earnings per ordinary share reflects the potential dilution that could occur if securities were exercised or converted into ordinary shares and is calculated by dividing net income attributable to ordinary sharesholders by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the year.
 Ordinary equivalent shares consist of shares issuable upon convertible promissory notes using the if-converted method, and ordinary shares issuable upon the vest of nonvested shares or exercise of outstanding share options (using the treasury stock method).
 Ordinary equivalent shares are calculated based on the most advantageous conversion rate or exercise price from the standpoint of the security holder.
 Ordinary equivalent shares are not included in the denominator of the diluted loss per share calculation when inclusion of such shares would be anti-dilutive.

-(cc) Significant risks and uncertainties
+(ff) Significant risks and uncertainties